-Right before the game as well, Kerr appealed for Kuminga’s shot selection and decision-making to improve.
-He responded with a game-high 26 points, including 4 assists and four offensive rebounds.
-Despite his uncertain future with the franchise, JK has accepted his volatile status, shifting between being a starter and coming off the bench.
+Right before the game as well, Coach Kerr appealed for JK’s shot selection and decision-making to improve.
+He responded with a game-high 26 points, including 4 assists and offensive rebounds each.
+Despite his uncertain future with the Bay franchise, Kuminga has accepted his volatile status, shifting between being a starter and coming off the bench.

 “Sometimes I start, sometimes I don’t start.
 Don’t really affect me.
-[At] this point in my career, I can’t put my head down and not go out there and play hard or try to be effective,” he told ESPN.
-While he does it though, by no stretch of imagination is it easy.
-Kuminga admits being “mentally tough” comes to him naturally, but being as acceptive isn’t for everyone.
+[At] this point in my career, I can’t put my head down and not go out there and play hard or try to be effective.
+I just go out there and do my job because I can’t even worry about things like that.
+The more you worry about things like that, the more you fail,” he told ESPN.
+While he does it, it is by no stretch of imagination easy!

 ADVERTISEMENT